Democrito/repositorios/OLED/Lines/readme.md

 The problem with using only three threads (eliminating CS) is that when making any change the image doesn't work out, it will do weird things.
 This is resolved by turning the FPGA and OLED off (turning the power off) and back on again.
 My advice is to always use 4 threads (CS included) and once your project is done and there are no changes, then put CS to ground, and now yes, you can use only 3 threads.

-## How to memorize lines and paint on the screen.
+## How to memorize lines and paint on the screen

 The operation is common to both modules, that is, it works the same with the SPI module as with the I2C module.
 This is the important part to know how to handle these modules.
 With external electronics we will tell you where to paint one or more lines.